degenone/FSO-part0/new_note_diagram.md

     rect rgba(237, 28, 36, 0.3)
     note right of Client: 4.
     note over Server: Serves saves the data from the payload.
-    Server-->>Client: Server sends a 302 redirect response in response to the POST request. deactivate Server
+    Server-->>Client: Server sends a 302 redirect response to the POST request. deactivate Server
     end
     Client->>Server: Client sends a GET request to `/notes` based on the redirect response. activate Server
     rect rgba(0, 162, 232, 0.3)
     note right of Client: 5.
-    Server-->>Client: Server sends a 200 HTML response with text/html in response to the GET request. deactivate Server
+    Server-->>Client: Server sends a 200 HTML response with text/html to the GET request. deactivate Server
     end
     activate Client